nightfallai/nightfall_dlp_action/README.md

 - `NIGHTFALL_API_KEY`
     - Get a free Nightfall DLP API Key by registering for an account with the [Nightfall API](https://nightfall.ai/api)
-    - Add this variable to your target repository's "Github Secrets" and passed in to your Github Workflow's `env`.
+    - Add this variable to your target repository's "GitHub Secrets" and passed in to your GitHub Workflow's `env`.

 - `GITHUB_TOKEN`
-    - This is automatically injected by Github inside each Workflow (via the `secrets` context), you just need to set it to the `env` key.
+    - This is automatically injected by GitHub inside each Workflow (via the `secrets` context), you just need to set it to the `env` key.
 This variable should always point to `secrets.GITHUB_TOKEN`
-    - This token is used to authenticate to Github to write Comments/Annotations to your Pull Requests and Pushes
+    - This token is used to authenticate to GitHub to write Comments/Annotations to your Pull Requests and Pushes

-- `EVENT_BEFORE` (*only required for Github Workflows running on a `push` event)
+- `EVENT_BEFORE` (*only required for GitHub Workflows running on a `push` event)
     - the value for this var lives on the `github` context object in a Workflow - EVENT_BEFORE should always point to `${{ github.event.before }}` (as seen in the example above)

 ## Supported GitHub Events
-The Nightfall DLP Action can run in a Github Workflow triggered by the following events:
+The Nightfall DLP Action can run in a GitHub Workflow triggered by the following events:

 - `PULL_REQUEST`
 - `PUSH`